karthika-malladi0/mind-mate/README.md

+# Team Name: UniForge

+# Team members:-
+ Karthika.
+M
+ Navitha Koya
+ Shilpa Sharma
+ Jessika S

+# Problem Statment-
+Nowadays students are experiencing high levels of stress and anxiety and lack of access to care and ineffective existing tools making it harder to manage their mental wellness.

+# Why the problem is relevent.
+Nowadays, the younger generation are facing a lot of competition and stress, which is negatively co-related to their mental wellness.

 # 🧠 MindMate – Mental Wellness Tracker

 MindMate is a full-stack mental wellness web application built using Flask (Python) that allows users to track moods, maintain journals, build habits, follow goals, and improve overall well-being through simple daily check-ins and insights.